GautamBatta73/SidGautam/Versions/Prog_Language/readme.md

 I was using JQuery in my Web Programming Class, and I hated the syntax.
 So, I was like 'I'll make my own JS Library', and SidGautamJS was born.
 Then I decided to make one in Java, and SidGautamJava was born (never released).
 Then I guess I wanted to make my own programming language.
 I never actually thought I would do it, but after graduating in 2026 and being unable to find a job, I learned how and ended up writing the compiler in NodeJS.
 <br><br>

 It is a simple programming language with some basic functions.
-It can do your basic program stuff, and I even include built in libraries, like Math.
+It can do your basic program stuff, and I even include built in libraries, like Math and FileUtils (fs).

 <br>